from £24 /night help Price for guests, Nights approx:

 |Further details indoors|

-We provide blankets, pillows and kitchen equipment, but not sheets, towels, etc. Linen can be provided at an extra charge of £4.00 per person per week.
+We provide duvets, pillows and kitchen equipment, but not sheets, towels, etc. Linen and towels can be provided at an extra charge of £4.00 per person per week.

 |Further details outdoors|

 Outside the back door is a mountain stream.
 A footbridge leads to the charming informal back garden with views of Dolwyddelan Castle, Snowdon and Moel Siabod.
 It has a profusion of flowers throughout the Spring and Summer and a sheltered slate patio with garden chairs for picnics and sunbathing (weather permitting!).
 There is an additional WC, outside.Car parking is often available in the road opposite the front gate; otherwise on the road within 100yds.